EvanBacon/app-icon-endpoint/README.md

 | `padding`          | padding to apply to around the emoji                                     | `30`         |
 | `color`            | CSS color name to use for background image                               | `dodgerblue` |
 | `auto_color_style` | A weird prop that makes an emoji fill the canvas, good for faces like 😀 | `flood`      |

+# Why Not This Endpoint!

+Probably full of bugs, feel free to PR, fork, redeploy, etc.